kwaaaaaa/nodejs-fileserver/README.md

 # TRI File Server Challenge

 * By Kwa Tran
-* Developed on Ubuntu 18.04, tested on Windows 10
+* Developed on Ubuntu 18.04, tested on latest MacOS and Windows 10
+* Disclaimer: I had a lot of issues with testing on Windows.
+It worked with some workarounds with npm.
+This is a general issue I have with NodeJS projects on Windows.

 # Objectives